na-na-hi/renget/archive/smgenlorePh2P2.md

  - Mulan's getting a powerup training arc sparring with Sun Wukong, Guan keeping an eye on those crazy kids.
  - Shiva is, well, here, at the Atlas mountains still, still being perfect and cool and infallible and amazing.
 Meanwhile Ganesha's still meditating at the shrine to Shiva *(because Shiva is just so perfect and cool and infallible and amazing)*.
  - Zeus and Hera are once again Rulers of Olympus *~~about time~~*, while Hades and Persephone are in Hades finally having some lovey-dovey-sweetheart-couple-time together in their throne room *~~not sex, you pervert~~*, doing their jobs and sorting the dead again.
- - Horus and Set are once again having a spat at the River Nile.
+ - Horus and Set are once again having a spat along the banks of the River Nile.
  - Literally fucking nothing is going on at the Maya's place *~~new god never lmfao~~*, but Camazotz is silently watching an intruder enter into the watery caves of the Xibalba.
  - Tsukuyomi and Susano-O are having a spat, meanwhile Kuzenbo's getting ~~attacked by~~ a surprise visit from Charybdis *~~she killed so many, and got away with it all...~~*
  - Cliodhna's wails died down for a while (pun intended).